tada/pljava/src/site/markdown/use/policy.md

 ```

 If the JSR-310 test example in PL/Java's examples jar is declared with
-`LANGUAGE java_tzset` rather than `LANGUAGE java`, it will be able to set
+`LANGUAGE java_tzset` rather than `LANGUAGE java` (as, in fact, it is),
-the time zone and succeed.
+it will be able to set the time zone and succeed.

 The [`SQLJ.ALIAS_JAVA_LANGUAGE`][sqljajl] function can be used to create such
 aliases conveniently.